Hawaii Water Quality at a Glance

 Hawaii – The Aloha State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state

 Despite abundant natural rainfall in many areas, Hawaii faces unprecedented infrastructure challenges exacerbated by climate change, aging systems, and emerging contaminants.
-According to the American Society of Civil Engineers’ 2019 Infrastructure Report Card, Hawaii’s water infrastructure received grades highlighting aging components over 100 years old, funding shortfalls exceeding $5 billion for Honolulu alone, and growing concerns about PFAS contamination from military activities.
-The state has received over $194 million in federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law to address these challenges, focusing on drinking water safety, wastewater treatment upgrades, cesspool conversion, and emerging contaminant removal.
+According to recent assessments, Hawaii’s water infrastructure includes aging components over 100 years old, funding shortfalls exceeding $5 billion for Honolulu alone, and growing concerns about PFAS contamination from military activities.
+Since 2022, the state has received nearly $194 million in federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law to address these challenges, focusing on drinking water safety, wastewater treatment upgrades, cesspool conversion, and emerging contaminant removal.
 Hawaii’s commitment to water quality improvement is demonstrated through partnerships between the Hawaii Department of Health, county water boards, and federal agencies working to ensure safe, sustainable water access while protecting fragile island ecosystems.

 Hawaii Water Quality: Current Status (2024-2025)